-MARNING

-Personal Protective Equipment

-The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
+f WARNING Personal Protective Equipment The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
 Always wear the appropriate personal protective equipment (PPE) for the job at hand.
-Equipment that should be considered includes but is not limited to:

-- Eye Protection

-- Hearing Protection

-- Hard Hat

-- Gloves

-- Safety Boots

-- Respirator

-Always read the proper Material Safety Data Sheet (MSDS) for any working fluid(s) and comply with recommended safety equipment.
+Equipment that should be considered includes but is not limited to: • Eye Protection • Hearing Protection • Hard Hat • Gloves • Safety Boots • Respirator Always read the proper Material Safety Data Sheet (MSDS) for any working fluid(s) and comply with recommended safety equipment.

-Start-up

-Be prepared to make an emergency shutdown when starting the engine, turbine, or other type of prime mover, to protect against runaway or overspeed with possible personal injury, loss of life, or property damage.

-Automotive Applications On- and off-highway Mobile Applications: Unless Woodward's control functions as the supervisory control, customer should install a system totally independent of the prime mover control system that monitors for supervisory control of engine (and takes appropriate action if supervisory control is lost) to protect against loss of engine control with possible personal injury, loss of life, or property damage.
+WARNING Start-up Be prepared to make an emergency shutdown when starting the engine, turbine, or other type of prime mover, to protect against runaway or overspeed with possible personal injury, loss of life, or property damage.
+On- and off-highway Mobile Applications: Unless Woodward's control functions as the supervisory control, customer should install a system totally independent of the prime mover control system that monitors for supervisory control of engine (and takes appropriate action if supervisory control is lost) to protect against loss of engine control with possible personal injury, loss of life, or property damage.
+Automotive Applications IOLOCK: driving I/O into a known state condition.
+When a control fails to have all the conditions for normal operation, watchdog logic IOLOCK drives it into an IOLOCK condition where all output circuits and signals will default to their de-energized state as described below.

-IOLOCK

-IOLOCK: driving I/O into a known state condition.
-When a control fails to have all the conditions for normal operation, watchdog logic drives it into an IOLOCK condition where all output circuits and signals will default to their de-energized state as described below.
 The system MUST be applied such that IOLOCK and power OFF states will result in a SAFE condition of the controlled device.

-- Microprocessor failures will send the module into an IOLOCK state. - Discrete outputs / relay drivers will be non-active and de-energized. - Analog and actuator outputs will be non-active and de-energized with zero voltage or zero current.
+Microprocessor failures will send the module into an IOLOCK state.
+Discrete outputs / relay drivers will be non-active and de-energized.
+Analog and actuator outputs will be non-active and de-energized with zero voltage or zero current.
 Network connections like CAN stay active during IOLOCK.
-This is up to the application to drive actuators controlled over network into a safe state.

-The IOLOCK state is asserted under various conditions, including:

-- Watchdog detected failures

-- Microprocessor failure

-- PowerUp and PowerDown conditions

-- System reset and hardware/software initialization

-- PC tool initiated

-NOTE-Additional watchdog details and any exceptions to these failure states are specified in the related section of the product manual.
+This is u to the application to drive actuators controlled over network into a safe state.
+The IOLOCK state is asserted under various conditions, including: Watchdog detected failures Microprocessor failure PowerUp and PowerDown conditions System reset and hardware/software initialization PC tool initiated NOTE-Additional watchdog details and any exceptions to these failure states are specified in the related section of the product manual.

-NOTICE
+To prevent damage to a control system that uses an alternator or battery-charging device, make sure the charging device is turned off before disconnecting the battery from the system.